Dave Nilsson: Later years

+Ahead of the 2003 Major League Baseball season, Nilsson signed a minor league contract with the Boston Red Sox.
+He ended up retiring before ever playing for them, as according to a Red Sox representative "he lost his desire to play."

 Nilsson managed the Queensland Rams in the 2003 Claxton Shield, assisting them to a surprise title.
-He returned to playing baseball that year for Telemarket Rimini in Serie A1 in Italy, where, although only hitting .280, he ended up slugging at a league-high of .920 and had an OBP of .561.
+He returned to playing baseball that year for Telemarket Rimini in Serie A1 in Italy, where, although only hitting .280, he ended up slugging at a league high of .920 and had an OBP of .561.

 Nilsson played in the Australian season for the first time in five years when he appeared in the 2004 Claxton Shield.
-He went 5 for 11 with 4 home runs and 12 RBI and even pitched well in one stint on the mound.
+He went 5 for 11 with four home runs and 12 RBI and even pitched well in one stint on the mound.
 He led the 2004 Shield in home runs and RBI and was named to the All-Star team at DH.
 Nilsson then again attempted a comeback in the major leagues.
 He signed with the Atlanta Braves and hit .236 in 16 games for the Richmond Braves, five years after he had last played in the Major Leagues.

 Nilsson was back with the Australian national baseball team for the 2004 Athens Olympics, and as captain he led the team to the Silver Medal, Australia's first Olympic medal in baseball.
 He again had a decent tournament performance batting .296/.441/.444 in 8 games.
 He had a perfect fielding percentage at catcher and threw out 5-of-8 attempted base-stealers.

-Nilsson's career ended when he went 0-for-5 with a strikeout for Australia in the 2006 World Baseball Classic.
+Nilsson's career ended when he went 0 for 5 with a strikeout for Australia in the 2006 World Baseball Classic.
 In 2008 Nilsson was named to the Sport Australia Hall of Fame.
-He entered the Hall of Fame with swimmer Ian Thorpe, Winter Olympics gold medalist Alisa Camplin, rugby league champion Allan Langer, tennis player Mark Woodforde, Australian football and media identity Lou Richards, and swimming coach John Carew.
+He entered the Hall of Fame with swimmer Ian Thorpe, Winter Olympics gold medallist Alisa Camplin, rugby league champion Allan Langer, tennis player Mark Woodforde, Australian football and media identity Lou Richards, and swimming coach John Carew.